-- A minimum of 5 years hands-on experience in producing high-tolerance mechanical parts and assemblies with manual machine tools and CNC tools.
+- Experience in producing high-tolerance mechanical parts and assemblies with manual machine tools and CNC tools.

-- A minimum of 5 years’ experience in designing custom parts and creating technical and schematic drawings using CAD software.
+- Experience in reading and creating technical/schematic drawings using CAD software.

-- The candidate must be able to carry out all daily business in English.
+- The candidate must be able to carry out all daily business in Japanese or English.

 - Ability to adapt to local culture and rapidly changing work environment.

 - Prior experience in training/mentoring users in the use of machine tools

 Term: Full-time, fixed term appointment for 2 years.
 Contract initially with 3-month probationary period (inclusive).
 This contract may be renewed.

 Working hours: 9:00-17:30 (Discretionary)